Liphook: Community and culture

 Liphook Millennium Centre contains a cinema and facilities for community events and occasions.
 Amateur drama has been a feature of village life since before World War 2.
 Liphook Amateur Dramatic Society (LADS) existed at least between the 1930s (revived 1955) and 1969.
 Two companies currently (2014) exist - Liphook Amateur Productions (LAMPS) and The MAD (Methodist Amateur Dramatic) Company.

 Local attractions and business

 Local attractions include the Hollycombe Steam Collection.
 On the last day of British Summer Time (usually the last Saturday in October) the village holds the Liphook Carnival with a procession of floats through the village followed by a bonfire and fireworks.
 It has taken place since 1903.
 "Liphook in Bloom" is an annual floral competition.
-Champneys Forest Mere health spa is south of the village.
+Champneys health spa is west of the village at Forest Mere, a Site of Special Scientific Interest.